3 min read

 • Using drugs and/ or alcohol

-If you suspect a student is suicidal it is important to act right away.
+If you suspect a student is suicidal, it is essential to act right away.

-Even if your suspicious end up being incorrect, it’s better to act rather than to ignore the issue, potentially losing a student in the process.
+Even if your suspicions end up being incorrect, it’s better to act rather than to ignore the issue, potentially losing a student in the process.

 What Do I Do...